TAMPA BAY CRIMINAL DEFENSE ATTORNEY

-- In Pinellas County the prosecutor assigned the case by the Pinellas State Attorney's Office who filed the charge stays with the case thruout the proceedings and will try the charge at Jury Trial or handle the plea.
+- In Pinellas County the prosecutor assigned the case by the Pinellas State Attorney’s Office who filed the charge stays with the case during the entire proceeding and will try the charge at Jury Trial or handle the plea.

 - While in Hillsborough County the State Attorney’s Office has a filing intake division which will determine whether to file the charges as felonies or to reduce the charges to simple trespass or simple theft or not to file any charges whatsoever.

-- An effective Pinellas Criminal Defense Attorney will already know the attributes of the prosecutor assigned to the case or learn them quickly thru the legal grapefine of our community, know the prosecutor's strengths and weaknesses, and the defense lawyer by using his knowledge about the way the system works will marshall all of the facts and evidence at his disposal thru a defense investigation to seek to have the charges reduced or not filed in the initial decison.
+- An effective Pinellas Criminal Defense Attorney will already know the attributes of the prosecutor assigned to the case or learn them quickly thru the legal community, know the prosecutor’s strengths and weaknesses, and the defense lawyer by using his knowledge about the way the system works will marshal all of the facts and evidence at his disposal thru a defense investigation to seek to have the charges reduced or not filed in the initial decision.